 What are the differences between the Marine and Climate sea level Products?

-Both Copernicus marine (CMEMS) and climate (C3S) services aim at answering the users’ needs for two main kinds of applications:
+Both Copernicus marine and climate (C3S) services aim at answering the users’ needs for two main kinds of applications:

 • The retrieval of mesoscale signals in the context of ocean modeling and analysis of the ocean circulation at global or regional scale.
 This requires the most accurate sea level estimation at each time step with the best spatial sampling of the ocean.
 Such dataset is produced within the Copernicus Marine Service (CMEMS) (previously distributed by CNES/AVISO).